urbanopt/geojson-modelica-translator/geojson_modelica_translator/modelica/lib/runner/README.md

 Releasing is only available to individuals with write access to the NREL org.
 Unfortunately, the NREL org is still under a free plan resulting in a maximum of 3 users for the entire org, which have already been allocated.

-Building for release is a bit different than development since you will need to handle multiple platforms.
+Building for release is a bit different than development since you will need to handle multiple platforms (only supporting ARM64 and AMD64 as openmodelica does not support 32-bit [only armhf]).
 See [docker's multi-platform images documentation](https://docs.docker.com/build/building/multi-platform/) on how to configure.

 ```bash